 Health insurance in the Philippines

-Most companies provide health insurance to their Filipino employees, through contributions to PhilHealth and private health insurance providers.
+Most companies provide health insurance to their Filipino employees through contributions to PhilHealth and private health insurance providers.
 PhilHealth provides access to medical care for contributing members at any accredited hospital in the Philippines.
-Foreigners who are not covered under PhilHealth should ensure that they have private health insurance.
+Foreigners who do not enjoy coverage under PhilHealth should purchase comprehensive private health insurance.

-Most expats opt for an international health insurance plan, which should be arranged before arriving in the country.
+Most expats opt for an international health insurance plan, which they should arrange before arriving in the country.

 Many expats travel to Singapore or Hong Kong for specialised medical treatment.
-Expats wishing to leave the Philippines for medical purposes should ensure that they have adequate cover for medical evacuation to these destinations.
+Expats intending to leave the Philippines for medical purposes should ensure they have adequate cover for medical evacuation to these destinations.

 Emergency services in the Philippines

-Emergency services are available in all major cities but are limited in more remote areas.
+Emergency services are available in all major cities, but are limited in remote areas.
 In case of emergency, dial 911.
 To contact the Philippine Red Cross, dial 143.